Development and Validation of a Prediction Model for Pain and Functional Outcomes After Lumbar Spine Surgery.

 Orthopedics & Sports Medicine

 Khor, Sara; Lavallee, Danielle; Cizik, Amy M; Bellabarba, Carlo; Chapman, Jens R.; Howe, Christopher R; Lu, Dawei; Mohit, A Alex; Oskouian, Rod J.; Roh, Jeffrey R; Shonnard, Neal; Dagal, Armagan; and Flum, David R, "Development and Validation of a Prediction Model for Pain and Functional Outcomes After Lumbar Spine Surgery."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 248.